-Our Shared Values and Behaviours Kind Open Positive Community Manaakitanga Pono Whaiwhakaaro Whanaungatanga Looking after our people: Being sincere: Best action: As family: We respect and support each We listen, hear and We are thoughtful, bring a We are genuine, nurture and maintain other.
-Our hospitality and communicate openly and positive attitude and are relationships to promote and build on all the kindness foster better care. honestly.
-We treat people always looking to do things strengths in our community. how they would like to be better. treated.
+Our Shared Values and Behaviours Kind Manaakitanga Open Pono Positive Whaiwhakaaro Community Whanaungatanga Looking after our people: Being sincere: Best action: As family: We respect and support each other.
+Our hospitality and kindness foster better care.
+We listen, hear and communicate openly and honestly.
+We treat people how they would like to be treated.
+We are thoughtful, bring a positive attitude and are always looking to do things better.
+We are genuine, nurture and maintain relationships to promote and build on all the strengths in our community.
 Our statutory purpose